-- Complete all required courses with a grade of D- or above. - Complete all required courses with a Cumulative Grade Point Average (GPA) of 2.0 or above. - Complete an approved externship with a grade of D- or above. - Pay all monies due to the school.
+- Complete all required courses with a grade of D- or above. - Complete all required courses with a Cumulative Grade Point Average (GPA) of 2.0 or above. - Complete an approved externship with a grade of D- or above and submit all required externship paperwork. - Pay account in full.

 Students on academic probation may qualify for graduation if, at the end of the probationary period, they meet the Satisfactory Academic Progress (SAP) policy.

-Students successfully completing all requirements of a program from Grand rapids Educational Centers will be presented with either a certificate or diploma, program pin and official transcript.
+Students successfully completing all requirements of a program from Grand Rapids Educational Centers will be presented with either a certificate or diploma, program pin and official transcript.
 The student will not receive a certificate or diploma if tuition is owed to GREC.
 At graduation students are required to wear appropriate program attire.